DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Introduction

-\begin{enumerate} \item A new model-based offline RL method is proposed that adaptively adjusts the model data penalty, named DOMAIN, where the adaptive sampling distribution of model samples is designed.
-To our best knowledge, this is the first to incorporate adaptive sampling distribution to conservative value estimation in model-based offline RL. \item Theoretical analyses demonstrate that the value function learned by the DOMAIN in the OOD region is a lower bound of the true value function, the DOMAIN is less conservative than previous offline model-based RL algorithms, and DOMAIN has a safety policy improvement guarantee. \item Extensive experiments indicate that DOMAIN outperforms prior RL algorithms on the D4RL dataset benchmark, and achieves the best performance than other RL algorithms on tasks that require generalization. \end{enumerate}
+\begin{enumerate} \item A new model-based offline RL method, named DOMAIN, is proposed, where the adaptive sampling distribution of model samples is designed to adaptively adjusts the model data penalty. \item Theoretical analysis demonstrates that the value function learned by the DOMAIN in the OOD region is a lower bound of the true value function, and the DOMAIN has a safety policy improvement guarantee.

+\item The results of an extensive experiment indicate that DOMAIN can outperform previous RL algorithms on the D4RL benchmark. \end{enumerate}

+\tx{Here, the mild conservatism of DOMAIN is reflected as: higher exploration in the OOD region and better performance of the agent.
+This algorithm imposes heavier penalties on model data with high errors while reducing the penalty for accurate model data.} Notably, the exploration risk for the unknown region can be reduced through underestimating the value of inaccurate model data.
+Through reducing the penalty on the $Q$ value of model data with small error, the agent can choose action $a$ with higher reward $r$ by $\arg\max_aQ(s,a)$, thus improving the performance of the learned policy.

-The framework of this paper is as follows: Section \hyperref[sect2]{2} introduces the fundamental theory of RL.
-Section \hyperref[sect3]{3} shows the framework and implementation details of the DOMAIN algorithm.
-Section \hyperref[sect4]{4} gives some relevant theoretical analysis.
-Section \hyperref[sect5]{5} presents the algorithm performance on D4RL and generalization tasks.
-Finally, Section \hyperref[sect6]{6} summarizes the entire work and provides directions for future research.
+The framework of this paper is as follows: \tx{Section \ref{sec9} provides the detailed literature for model-free and model-based offline RL.} Section \ref{sect2} introduces the fundamental theory of RL.
+Section \ref{sect3} shows the framework and implementation details of the DOMAIN algorithm.
+Section \ref{sect4} gives some relevant theoretical analysis for DOMAIN.
+Section \ref{sect5} presents the algorithm performance of DOMAIN on D4RL tasks.
+Finally, Section \ref{sect6} summarizes the entire work.